eo33/ecommerce-app/README.md

 I'm building an Ecommerce app using the MERN stack.
 There are 10 features I'm going to implement.

+**Note**: Feature, user stories and tasks are auto-generated using ChatGPT.
+Texts that are not auto generated are labelled with (Custom).
+Texts under side notes are written by me.

 ## Feature 1: User Authentication and Authorization
 1. Allow users to sign up and log in.